A novel switched systems approach to nonconvex optimisation: Stability analysis

 \subsection{Proof of Theorem~\ref{thm:convergence}}

-We now present the proof of the main result of the paper---solution of the switched system formed by combining the subsystem dynamics~\eqref{optimisationDynamicsOriginal} with switching law given in Algorithm~\ref{alg:switching} converges to a point $z^\star\in\mathbb{R}^n$ that satisfies the first-order KKT conditions \eqref{KKTconditions}.
-Propositions~\ref{prop:restrictedDynamics} and~\ref{prop:LimitKKTconditions} together ensure that if the constraints are satisfied at the initial conditions, then the solution will converge to a point satisfying the KKT conditions.
-All that remains to be shown is that solutions that do not initially satisfy the equality constraints will similarly converge to solutions satisfying the KKT conditions.

-The proof of convergence relies on the uniqueness, continuity, and boundedness of solutions.
-As the equality constraints converge uniformly at an exponential rate, solutions to the switched system must approach the set $\Gamma$.
-The continuity of solutions then implies that the limit set $\Omega$ is shared by the solutions with initial conditions in $\mathcal{G}_{ineq}$.
+We now present the proof of the main result, namely that the solution of the switched system obtained by combining the subsystem dynamics~\eqref{optimisationDynamicsOriginal} with the switching law in Algorithm~\ref{alg:switching} converges to a point $z^\star \in \mathbb{R}^n$ satisfying the first-order KKT conditions~\eqref{KKTconditions}.
+Propositions~\ref{prop:restrictedDynamics} and~\ref{prop:LimitKKTconditions} establish convergence to a KKT point for solutions whose initial conditions satisfy the constraints, and it therefore remains to show that solutions with initial conditions outside the equality constraint set also converge to such points.
+This follows from the uniqueness, continuity, and boundedness of solutions: since the equality constraints converge uniformly at an exponential rate, trajectories of the switched system approach the set $\Gamma$, and continuity implies that all solutions with initial conditions in $\mathcal{G}_{ineq}$ share the same limit set $\Omega$.